castedo/copyaid/docs/start.md

 Be cautious with the `stomp` task as it overwrites the source file without showing the changes first.
 It's mainly for testing.

+The `it` task defaults to "warm" copyedit.
+You might prefer adjusting the request temperature to cold zero or a hotter temperature.
+To learn about the difference, read the page on [Hot Copyediting](hot.md).

 To customize your own tasks, refer to the [configuration page](config.md).

 !!!
 Warning